padoruuuu/nvidia-vaapi-driver/README.md

 meson setup build
 meson install -C build
 ```
+or download the pkgbuild and run it with makepkg -si
 ## Removal

 By default the driver installs itself as `/usr/lib64/dri/nvidia_drv_video.so` (this might be `/usr/lib/x86_64-linux-gnu/dri/nvidia_drv_video.so` on some distros).
 To uninstall the driver, simply remove this file.
 In addition, this file is usually symlinked to `/usr/lib64/dri/vdpau_drv_video.so` (or `/usr/lib/x86_64-linux-gnu/dri/vdpau_drv_video.so`) if the VDPAU to VA-API driver is installed, so this symlink will need to be restored for that driver to work normally again.